TED KINSMAN / SCIENCE PHOTO LIBRARY TED KINSMAN / SCIENCE PHOTO LIBRARY

 The unique fishbone pattern is created by two colliding steams of liquids.
 Each stream or jet is created by a 1mm diameter nozzle.
 This image if from a series of images where the velocity of the fluid jet is varied from .8 to 3 meters per second.
 This pattern is currently the focus of scientists studying the strange world of fluid dynamics.
 The pattern is a stable flow state that is a balance of surface tension, viscosity, momentum, and gravity.
-The fluid used in this experiment is 50% water - ethylene glycol solution with a viscosity of 20cS.
+The fluid used in this experiment is 90% glycerol and 10% water solution with a viscosity of 20cS.
 This image was taken with a high speed flash at 1/40,000th of a second at a magnification of 1x.
 This pattern can also be called the fish effect, herringbone effect, or the fishbone effect.

 Model release not required.
 Property release not required.